General Academic Requirements for Graduate Students

 At the time of enrollment, the records of all incoming on-campus graduate students are reviewed to determine whether or not they have met the minimum written English proficiency requirements as established by the Lyles School of Civil Engineering.
 The minimum requirements are as follows:

-Domestic Students – A GRE verbal score of at least 151 (or 470 on the old scale) and a grade of “B” or better in all undergraduate composition courses.
+Domestic Students – A grade of “B” or better in all undergraduate composition courses.
 Students testing out of all undergraduate courses in composition and writing do not meet this requirement.

-International Students – A GRE verbal score of at least 151 and a minimum score of 575 on the Test of English as a Foreign Language (TOEFL-paper), 233 on TOEFL (computer based), or 22 on the Writing and Speaking Section of the internet based TOEFL (iBT).
+International Students – A minimum score of 575 on the Test of English as a Foreign Language (TOEFL-paper) or 22 on the Writing and Speaking Section of the internet based TOEFL (iBT).

 Students, who have not met the written English proficiency requirements, must meet with their major professor at the beginning of the semester and review their writing and speaking background to determine if any course of remediation is necessary.
 It is the responsibility of the major professor to ensure that the student is sufficiently proficient in English to fulfill his/her obligations, and prescribe remedial actions if warranted.
 Neither the remediation action nor the results need to be reported to the CE Graduate Office or to the Graduate School.